-Flutamide is indicated for the adult population only in the treatment of stage B2-C and stage D2 metastatic carcinoma of the prostate.
+Flutamide is indicated by the US-FDA for the adult population only for the treatment of stage B2-C and stage D2 metastatic carcinoma of the prostate.

 There has been some off-label use for the treatment of hair loss, hirsutism, polycystic ovarian syndrome, and acne.
 Flutamide has been shown to have fewer side effects in women but continues to have hepatotoxic effects in this population.

 In the treatment of acne and seborrhea in women, low-dose flutamide has shown to effectively decrease acne after six months of therapy with peak benefit at one year of use.
 Other agents have been used in the past for their antiandrogenic effects, such as spironolactone, but flutamide has shown to be the superior antiandrogenic treatment of acne in women, with up to 90% resolution of acne as compared to 40% with spironolactone.

 Flutamide has been effective in treating female pattern hair loss.
 It can be taken alone or in conjunction with oral birth control in the treatment of hair loss, and this regiment has proven to be superior to cyproterone acetate and finasteride.